 2. Frienhund Tough Dog Toys 3 Pack

-This set includes three bone-shaped toys crafted from sturdy nylon, providing a hard, durable texture for persistent chewers.
-The classic bone design is easy for most dogs to carry, and the bacon flavor keeps them coming back.
-These toys are easy to clean and are well-suited for larger breeds.
+This set includes three bone-shaped toys crafted from sturdy nylon, providing a hard, durable feel for dogs who love to chew.
+The classic design makes them easy to grip, and the bacon flavor adds extra interest for most dogs.
+These toys are practical for larger breeds and can be cleaned easily in the dishwasher, making them a convenient choice for active households.

 What We Like: